 The best times to visit Marrakech are spring (March-May) and autumn (September-October).
 It's baking in the summer months of July and August - a dry but extremely relentless heat beats down on the city.
 By early November the evenings are cooler, although the midday sun is still warm enough to bask in.
 The weather in winter, from November to March, ranges from cool and rainy to sunny and warm enough to sit outside.

 On arrival - if you’re staying in the pedestrianised medina - book an airport transfer through your riad.
 Don’t take a taxi in the hope of finding your accommodation on your own – you might save a couple of quid, but the confusion and hassle will be ten-fold.

-Since the medina is largely car-free, most people walk.
-If you need help with bags, there are lads with trolleys on hand at key entry points (though most hotels have their own porters for when you arrive/depart).
+Once settled in, since the medina is largely car-free, most people walk.
+If you need help with bags, there are lads with trolleys on hand at key entry points (most hotels have their own porters for when you arrive/depart).

-Outside the city walls, you can take a taxi - this is the best option for going to the Palmeraie.
-Petits taxis (small cars like the FIat Uno etc) remain within the city limits, while grands taxis are for longer journeys.
+Outside the city walls, you can take a taxi - the best option for going to the Palmeraie.
+Petits taxis remain within the city limits, while grands taxis are for longer journeys.

-Alternatively, caleche rides - canopied horse-drawn carriages - can take up to 4 people on a memorable tour of the city, particularly around the ever-reddening rampart walls at sunset.
+Alternatively, caleche rides - canopied horse-drawn carriages - can take up to 4 people on a memorable tour of the city.
 These can be hired just off Djemaa el Fna.
-You'll need to bargain hard (don't let them talk you into a long journey like the Palmeraie and back), and the poor treatment of some horses might put you off giving them your custom.
+You'll need to bargain and the poor treatment of some horses might put you off.